nagydani/seedling/seed/README.md

 the reminder after division by 2 to the power of the cell size is placed onto the stack.
-So, for example the numeric literal 10000 in the current base of sixteen would place zero onto the stack.
+So, for example the numeric literal 10000 in the current base of sixteen would place zero on the data stack.

+The words `hex` and `decimal` change the current base to sixteen and ten, respectively.

 If a word is not found in the context vocabulary, an attempt to interpret it as a numeric literal is made.